espressomd/espresso/doc/tutorials/Readme.rst

 * :file:`08-visualization`: Using the online visualizers of ESPResSo
 * :file:`11-ferrofluid`: Modelling a monolayer ferrofluid system
 * :file:`12-constant_pH`: Modelling the titration of a weak acid using the constant pH method
+* :file:`13-charged_rod`: Modelling counterion condensation on a charged rod

 Using the tutorials
 -------------------